Joni Eareckson Tada: Books

 Tada is the author of over 48 books on the subjects of disability and Christianity.
 Several of them have been children's books, including Tell Me The Promises, which received the Evangelical Christian Publishers' Association's (ECPA) Gold Medallion and the silver medal in the 1997 C. S. Lewis Awards, and Tell Me The Truth, which received the ECPA Gold Medallion in 1998.
 The life story of Tada was used by Czech composer Ivan Kurz in his opera Večerní shromáždění ketho (Evening Divine service).

 Personal life

 Joni married Ken Tada in 1982.
 For many years, Ken was a high school history teacher and coach, though he is now retired.
-Ken is sansei, meaning that he is the third generation to be born in the United States after his family relocated from Japan.
+Ken is sansei, meaning that he is the third generation to be born in the United States after his family immigrated from Japan.
 Ken and Joni live in Calabasas, California.
+They have no children.

 In 2010, Tada announced that she had been diagnosed with Stage III breast cancer.
 She underwent a mastectomy and chemotherapy.
 Tada's treatment proved successful, and she was declared cancer-free in 2015.
 In November 2018, Tada was diagnosed with a malignant nodule on her chest wall near the site of her original cancer.
 Radiation treatments for the nodule proved successful, and, in July 2019, Tada announced that she had once again been declared cancer-free.